Artificial muscle: Pneumatic actuation

 Pneumatic artificial muscles (PAMs) operate by filling a pneumatic bladder with pressurized air.
 Upon applying gas pressure to the bladder, isotropic volume expansion occurs, but is confined by braided wires that encircle the bladder, translating the volume expansion to a linear contraction along the axis of the actuator.
 PAMs can be classified by their operation and design; namely, PAMs feature pneumatic or hydraulic operation, overpressure or underpressure operation, braided/netted or embedded membranes and stretching membranes or rearranging membranes.
 Among the most commonly used PAMs today is a cylindrically braided muscle known as the McKibben Muscle, which was first developed by J. L. McKibben in the 1950s.

 Thermal actuation

 Fishing line

 Artificial muscles constructed from ordinary fishing line and sewing thread can lift 100 times more weight and generate 100 times more power than a human muscle of the same length and weight.

-Artificial muscles based on fishing line already cost orders of magnitude less (per pound) than shape-memory alloy or carbon nanotube yarn; but currently have relatively poor efficiency.

 Individual macromolecules are aligned with the fiber in commercially available polymer fibers.
 By winding them into coils, researchers make artificial muscles that contract at speeds similar to human muscles.